 Awards and Recognition

-Players of the Year: The FSGA Championship Committee honors six players with the award for being the state's "Player of the Year."
-This achievement is given to both men and women in the following categories:
+Players of the Year: The FSGA Championship Committee honors players with the award for being the state's "Player of the Year" in their age division.
+This achievement is given to players in the following categories:

 Selection for these awards are based off of factors including standings on points lists (Championship Points List, Two Years Point List and Florida Junior Tour Points Lists) and player's success in FSGA, USGA, and other select Championships of similar status.
 The Amateur Player of the Year Award may be a player of any age.

 Volunteers of the Year: Each year, two outstanding FSGA volunteers are recipients of the Charlie Bedford Award.
 Mr. Bedford was an FSGA Committee Member and volunteered his time both as a Tournament Chairman and Course Rater.
 Charlie was an expert on the Rules of Golf and a USGA Master Course Rater.
 He spent countless days on the golf course helping the game he loved and cherished.
 Of the over 500 FSGA Volunteers, only one receives this honorable award in each of the following categories:

 - Tournament Volunteer of the Year

 Qualities including exceptional organization, attention to detail, dedication, and an incredible passion for golf are found in all Charlie Bedford Award recipients.